btmartin721/SNPio/snpio/docs/source/getting_started.rst

 SNPio provides dedicated readers for each supported format.
 Each reader returns a `GenotypeData` object, which enables downstream filtering, encoding, and statistical analyses.

-Here’s a minimal VCF loading example:
+Here's a minimal VCF loading example:

 .. code-block:: python